Play at the best online casinos in Hawaii for free. We’ve ranked the top sweepstakes casinos and offers for Hawaii players.

 Real-money online casinos are not legal in Hawaii.
 However, you can play at Hawaii sweepstakes casinos, which offer games like slots, blackjack and roulette with the opportunity to win real cash prizes.

-However, Hawaii has some of the strictest anti-gambling laws in the US, so it will likely take several years before real money online casinos become a reality.
+Lawmakers are continuing to study potential gambling expansion, which could inform future proposals.
+However, Hawaii has some of the strictest anti-gambling laws in the US, meaning it will likely take several years before real money online casinos become a reality.

 Though online gaming is very limited in Hawaii, players at sweepstakes casinos should practice responsible gambling.